-There have been reports of overcharging for taxi journeys from airports.
+There have been reports of overcharging for taxi journeys from airports and tourist hotspots.
 Check the published fares near the taxi stands before starting your journey.

 Bus and coach crashes are not unusual and increase in regularity at night.
 Vehicles are often poorly maintained.
 When travelling by bus be vigilant against petty theft.
 Be cautious about offers of free transfers to hotels unless organised in advance, as these are likely to be bogus.